Sign up to our Newsletter

 Begin with a few practice questions and then make your way up to completing full-length practice exams under the same two-hour time restraints you’d be under during test day.

 If you feel overwhelmed with your MPRE studies, know that some experts can help!
-Juris has a team of 99th-percentile tutors who can increase your score with personalized support that focuses on identifying and improving what matters most.
+Juris has a team of 99th-percentile MPRE tutors who can increase your score with personalized support that focuses on identifying and improving what matters most.

 7. When Should I Take the MPRE?